alohaconnect/A.C./index.md

 I'm currently a Junior at the University of Hawaii at Manoa.
 My major is Computer Science with a focus in the security track.
 I would like to improve upon my web development and project management skills.

 ### Kaili Kameoka
+I am majoring in Computer Science at the University of Hawaii.
+My interests are in building websites and other web applications.

 ### Dawei Yang
 My major is Computer Engineering, and I will graduate this December.
 I focus on hardward design and IoT, and I want to imporve the skill of project management.